Skip to main content

 Contract Instantiation

 The Contract class is used to represent a CashScript contract in a JavaScript object.
 These objects can be used to retrieve information such as the contract's address and balance.
-They can be used to interact with the contract by calling the contract's functions.
+They can also be used to interact with the contract by calling the contract's functions.

 Constructor